Christian2022-github/Flood-It-Game/README.md

 </table>

 # How It's Made!
-Java, IntelliJ
+Java, Eclipse

 # Key Functions
-"R" - Restart the maze and gives a random maze (seed <br>
+"R" - Restarts the board
-"B" - Finds the fastest way using BFS<br>
-"D" - Finds the fastest way using DFS<br>
+Line 685 of Code - Can change the layout of the board as well as the amount of colors

 This project is an assignment from Mr. John Park at Northeastern University Christian Feliciano, Northeastern University Khoury College of Computer Sciences, feliciano.ch@northeastern.edu